Mardi Gras Indians

 Where to Spot Mardi Gras Indians

 Mardi Gras Day, of course, is the main day to find Indians as they bloom with the season’s celebrations, but other times they can be hard to track down.
-“Super Sunday,” the Sunday after St. Joseph’s Day, (March 19) is also a day that several Mardi Gras Indian tribes parade.
-Other good places to catch tribe gatherings include the banks of the Bayou St. John at Orleans Avenue in Mid-City, Taylor Park uptown on “Super Sunday,” the corner of Washington Avenue and LaSalle Street uptown; the intersection of Orleans and North Claiborne Avenues, near Armstrong Park; at Hunter's Field at the corner of North Claiborne and St. Bernard Avenues, or at the Backstreet Cultural Museum, where the history and costumes are on display at 1116 St. Claude Street, in the heart of the historic Tremé neighborhood.
+“Super Sunday,” the Sunday after St. Joseph’s Day, is also a day that several Mardi Gras Indian tribes parade.
+Other good places to catch tribe gatherings include the banks of the Bayou St. John at Orleans Avenue in Mid-City, Taylor Park uptown on “Super Sunday,” the corner of Washington Avenue and LaSalle Street uptown; the intersection of Orleans and North Claiborne Avenues, near Armstrong Park; at Hunter's Field at the corner of North Claiborne and St. Bernard Avenues, or at the Backstreet Cultural Museum, where the history and costumes are on display in the heart of the historic Tremé neighborhood.
 It is also recommended to ask a knowledgeable local or check the local newspaper as impromptu celebrations are very common.

 Origins of the Mardi Gras Indians